Migration Guide: Extensibility and Node 8

-Beginning April 30, 2018, Node.js v4 will be going out of long-term support (LTS), which means that the Node.js development team will no longer be back-porting critical security fixes to this version and this could expose your extensibility code to security vulnerabilities.
+On April 30, 2018, Node.js v4 went out of long-term support (LTS), which means that the Node.js development team no longer back-ports critical security fixes to this version.
+This could expose your extensibility code to security vulnerabilities.

-As such, Auth0 will be migrating from Node 4 to Node 8.
+As such, Auth0 is migrating from Node 4 to Node 8.

 In this document, we: